DXI for engineering blog OG image

 For more in-depth details about DXI and engineering teams, check out “The software engineer’s guide to Digital Experience Intelligence.”

-See how FullStory works for your organization.
+See how Fullstory works for your organization.

 Request a demo.

-About the author
+author

-Our team of data and user experience experts share tips and best practices.
+Our team of data and user experience experts shares tips and best practices.
+We are committed to introducing our audience to important topics surrounding analytics, behavioral data, user experience, product development, culture, engineering and more.